Gokuldroid/Gokuldroid.github.io_old/_posts/2017-11-19-java-perf-matters-1.markdown

 categories: java,performance
 gist: Some people say premature optimization is the root of all evil.As a developer sometimes we are interested in pushing our limits to write the most efficient code ever written.Does indexed for loop is better than for each loop?.Does it worth our time optimizing this kind of things.Maybe these things are evil.Let's do this evil thing together.
 ---
-Doing micro benchmark is really hard.benchmarking code in microseconds,nano seconds requires a lot of things to consider.**Benchmark results may vary for each computer**.Sometimes it differs in the same machine if you do it multiple times as the machine **will be at same state ever**.To keep the external noise minium,it is advised to close all the running application so that it doesn't wait for another process to release resources.JIT complier is playing major role optimising java code on the fly.It does some really great work but in our case it is also a great factor to consider.For example, when you execute a function multiple times JIT optimises the code.
-It removes dead code (Empty methods etc, optimising bytecode , inlining functions etc).
-So we have to fake the JIT compiler so that it doesn't optimise our benchmarking code.In this tutorial I am going to use JMH gradle plugin to make tests.
+Doing microbenchmark is really hard.benchmarking code in microseconds, nanoseconds requires a lot of things to consider.**Benchmark results may vary for each computer**.Sometimes it differs in the same machine if you do it multiple times as the machine **will be at same state ever**.To keep the external noise minimum,it is advised to close all the running application so that it doesn't wait for another process to release resources.JIT compiler is playing major role optimising java code on the fly.It does some really great work but in our case, it is also a great factor to consider.For example, when you execute a function multiple times JIT optimises the code.
+It removes dead code (Empty methods etc, optimising bytecode, inlining functions etc).
+So we have to fake the JIT compiler so that it doesn't optimise our benchmarking code.In this tutorial, I am going to use JMH Gradle plugin to make tests.

 >Source code of this tutorial can be found at : [PrefMatters](https://github.com/Gokuldroid/Gokuldroid.github.io)